May 16

 • Two channels with separate volume controls

-• Supports microphone input
+• Supports a microphone input

 Cons

-• May not be suitable for large performances
+• Not powerful enough for large performances

-Roland KC-600 200-Watt Amplifier
+Roland KC-600 Keyboard Amplifier

 Best Overall